open-telemetry/opentelemetry-collector-contrib/pkg/stanza/docs/operators/udp_input.md

 The `multiline` configuration block must contain exactly one of `line_start_pattern` or `line_end_pattern`.
 These are regex patterns that match either the beginning of a new log entry, or the end of a log entry.

+You can set the `omit_pattern_from_record` in case you want to omit the start/end pattern from each entry.

 #### Supported encodings

 | Key        | Description